programminghistorian/ph-submissions/en/lessons/georeferencing-and-displaying-historical-maps.md

 [https://mapwarper.net/maps/tile/40217/{z}/{x}/{y}.png](https://mapwarper.net/maps/tile/40217/{z}/{x}/{y}.png)

 This will load in your georeferenced map as the basemap.
-The sample map at the above link is a [1860 map of North Carolina and South Carolina](https://bit.ly/3464cFd) from the [The David Rumsey Map Collection](https://www.davidrumsey.com/)
+The sample map we will be using in this tutorial is a [1860 map of North Carolina and South Carolina](https://bit.ly/3464cFd) from the [The David Rumsey Map Collection](https://www.davidrumsey.com/).[^1]

 {% include figure.html filename="mapwarperurl_storymapjs.png" caption="Select the custom map type and enter the Tiles URL from Map Warper to load in your georeferenced map." %}